LoginRadius/docs/content/guide/big-commerce/index.md

    ![alt_text](images/bigcommerce-lrinstallconfig.png "image_tooltip")

 This will install the LoginRadius App into your BigCommerce environment.
-If you receive any errors or have not previously spoken with the [LoginRadius Support Team](https://loginradiusassist.freshdesk.com/support/home) to configure your BigCommerce integration reach out via the LoginRadius support channels to get access to the BigCommerce integration.
+If you receive any errors, contact [LoginRadius Support Team](https://loginradiusassist.freshdesk.com/support/home).

 ## BigCommerce Setup